 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 20D and Canon EOS Rebel T7i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the T7i offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 20D does not offer wifi capability.
+In contrast, the 20D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 20D (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The T7i is a recent model that features in the current product line-up of Canon.
-In contrast, the 20D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 20D was succeeded by the Canon 30D.
+Both the 20D and the T7i have been discontinued, but can regularly be found used on eBay.
+The 20D was replaced by the Canon 30D, while the T7i was followed by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.